What Everybody Ought to Know about Hypertension Medication – Part 2

-If you remember from Part 1, thiazide diuretics excrete sodium from our body through the urine, but they also deplete the body of potassium, a crucial mineral that our system needs to maintain regular heartbeat and nerve activity.
+If you remember from Part 1, thiazide diuretics excrete sodium from our body through the urine, but they also deplete the body of potassium, a crucial mineral that our system needs to maintain a regular heartbeat and nerve activity.

 To correct this problem, pharmaceutical companies, always trying to help, came up with a new kind of hypertension medication: potassium-sparing diuretics.